kaloyanknkostov/rummicubei/README.md

 # rummicubei
-The board game Rummikub made in java for the purpose of AI training Maastricht University DACS 2 year Project.
+This a AI robot that can play the game of Rummikub.
+The game is made in java.
+The robot consists of 2 parts Monte Carlo tree search that can find and play the best move possible and a prediction of opponents tiles made by ml to solve the problem of impartial information.

-Done by group 8: <br />
+Done by group 8 DACS Maastricht 2023/2024: <br />
 -Frederik Grüneberg <br />
 -Jakub Suszwedyk <br />
 -Kees van den Eijnden <br />